dgraph-io/dgraph/wiki/content/query-language/index.md

 only include edges whose destination node is of type Person.
 Since only nodes of type `uid` can have a type, this query will filter out any scalar values.

-Please not that other type of filters and directives are not currently supported with the expand function.
+Please note that other type of filters and directives are not currently supported with the expand function.
 The filter needs to use the `type` function for the filter to be allowed.
 Logical `AND` and `OR` operations are allowed.
 For example, `expand(_all_) @filter(type(Person) OR type(Animal))` will only expand